 Using environmentally friendly products can not only be advantageous to the environment but can also lower the risk of developing respiratory conditions such as asthma.
 Using it to finish wood will reduce indoor pollution in your homes.

-Beeswax wood polish is inexpensive due to its widespread availability and as a natural substance.
-There are also several reputable references and guides that can help you create your own beeswax wood product.
+Beeswax wood polish is not only inexpensive due to its widespread availability, but it’s also a natural substance.
+Additionally, there are several reputable references and guides available to help you create your own beeswax wood product.

 Serves as a Wood Lubricant